M-9 motorway (Pakistan)

-The M-9 motorway or the Karachi–Hyderabad motorway (Urdu: کراچی–حیدرآباد موٹروے) is a north–south motorway in the Sindh province of Pakistan, connecting Karachi to Hyderabad.
-The six-lane road is 136 kilometres long, and caters to the commercial traffic originating from the Karachi Port and Port Qasim.
+The M-9 Motorway or the Karachi–Hyderabad Motorway (Urdu: کراچی–حیدرآباد موٹروے) is a north–south motorway in the Sindh province of Pakistan, connecting Karachi to Hyderabad.
+The six-lane road is 136.0 km long, and caters to the commercial traffic originating from the Karachi Port and Port Qasim.
 Daily traffic count is around 30,000 vehicles.

 The motorway is an upgrade of the old Super Highway.
 The Frontier Works Organization executed the project on a build–operate–transfer basis for 25 years.

 History

 Motorways were first proposed in Pakistan by the government of former Prime Minister Nawaz Sharif.
 Pakistan's first motorway, the 367 km six-lane M-2, was inaugurated in November 1997, making it the first motorway in South Asia.

 On 11 March 2015, an inauguration ceremony was held for the M-9 Motorway with a planned completion date of August 2017.
 The six-lane, four-interchange road linking Karachi to Hyderabad was estimated to cost Rs.
 36 billion.

-The interchanges at Dadabhai, Industrial Valley, Nooriabad, and Thana Bola Khan, were to enable Tharparkar, Jimphir, Keenjhar, and other areas to be connected as well.
+The interchanges at Dadabhai, Industrial Valley, Nooriabad, and Thana Bola Khan, were to enable connections to Tharparkar, Jimphir, Keenjhar, and other areas as well.

 On 3 February 2017, Prime Minister Nawaz Sharif inaugurated a completed section of the motorway from Loni Kot to Lucky toll plaza.
-At that time, about half part of the route (75 km out of 136 km) had been completed, with the other half having an expected completion date of March 2018.
+At that time, a little over half the route (75 km out of 136 km) had been completed, with the rest expected to be completed by March 2018.

 On 24 December 2020, a new toll plaza was inaugurated on the M-9.
 With 24 lanes (6 entry, 18 exit points), it is the largest toll plaza in Pakistan.
 In February 2022, the federal government decided to further upgrade the motorway from six to eight lanes to cater to the high traffic volume.